z2lai/react-emotion-multi-step-form/README.md

 callToActionText `required` | string | | Call-to-action text to be displayed on the final page with the Submit button.

 ### withFormContextAndTheme HOC
-This higher-order component (HOC) provides the wrapped component with access to the theme and `FormContext` which stores the shared state.
+This higher-order component (HOC) provides the wrapped component with access to the theme and `FormContext` which stores the form state.
 This HOC must be called with the parent component as follows:
 ```jsx
 const AppWithContextAndTheme = withFormContextAndTheme(App);
 export default AppWithContextAndTheme;